 Social anthropology explores the diversity and complexity of human societies in both Western and non-Western contexts.
-This combined honours degree will provide an excellent insight into how people live and how society is structured in different cultures.
+This combined honours degree will provide critical insights into how people live and how society is structured in different cultures.

 What is the relationship between conservation and conflict?
 How is heritage and national identity politicised and mobilised in society?
 How do humans understand and conceptualize relatedness?
 Why do big pharmaceutical companies promote the medicalisation of contemporary societies?
-Why are so many people on anti-depressants in the current day and age?
-These are some of the questions you might consider on this course.
+These are some of the questions you might consider in this course.